shader-slang/spec/declarations.md

 ### Syntax Details ### {#decl.agg.syntax}

 The body clause of an aggregate type declaration may end with a semicolon (\code{;}).
-The body clause of an aggregate type declaration \emph{must} end with a semicolon if there are any tokens between the closing \lstinline|}| token and the next line break that follows it.
+The body clause of an aggregate type declaration must end with a semicolon if there are any tokens between the closing \lstinline|}| token and the next line break that follows it.

-\begin{Note}
-Put more simply: a closing \code{;} is not required on an aggregate type declaration \emph{so long} as there is nothing but trivia after it on the same line.
+Note: Put more simply: a closing \code{;} is not required on an aggregate type declaration so long as there is nothing but trivia after it on the same line.
-\end{Note}

 \end{Legacy}